fengmao31/fengmao31.github.io/content/_index.md

       title: '📚 Current Research'
       subtitle: ''
       text: |-
-        My research focuses on intelligent robotics and artificial intelligence, particularly in multi-agent decision-making and human-machine symbiosis scenarios.
-I am currently investigating the following areas:
+        My research focuses on intelligent robotics and artificial intelligence, with a particular emphasis on enhancing autonomy, decision-making, and human-machine interaction.
+I am currently exploring the following areas:

-        - Emergent Intelligence in Large Models and High-Dimensional Output Challenges
+        - Multi-Task Decision-Making with Chain-of-Thought for Improved Autonomy

-        While deep reinforcement learning excels at handling high-dimensional inputs, generating high-dimensional outputs remains a significant challenge.
-I am exploring whether emergent intelligence in large models can address this issue.
-Preliminary experiments show that large models can foster a degree of social cooperation among multiple agents, potentially providing a pathway to building AI systems with common-sense constraints and cooperative behavior.
+        I investigate how integrating chain-of-thought processes into multi-task decision-making can enhance the autonomy of robotic systems.
+By simulating human-like reasoning, robots can better handle complex tasks in dynamic environments, making more informed and independent decisions across multiple scenarios.

-        - Multi-Agent Cooperation and Decision-Making
+        - LLM-Assisted Human-Like Decision-Making and Explainability

-        My research delves into the mechanisms of cooperation and decision-making in multi-agent systems within complex environments.
-By integrating large models, I aim to enhance the cooperation and efficiency of these systems.
-The focus is on leveraging social cooperation, distributed learning, and collaboration strategies to optimize the intelligence of multi-agent frameworks.
+        I am exploring the use of Large Language Models (LLMs) to assist robots in making human-like decisions with enhanced explainability.
+By leveraging LLMs, robots can generate natural language explanations for their actions, improving transparency and fostering trust in human-robot interactions.
+This approach aims to bridge the gap between AI decision-making processes and human understanding.

-        - Human-Machine Symbiosis Paradigms
+        - Generative Robot World Models with Monte Carlo Exploration

-        I am also exploring how large models and reinforcement learning can incorporate human intuition, common sense, and social norms into AI systems to promote effective interaction and symbiosis between humans and machines.
-This research aims to support more robust AI performance in practical applications.
+        My research also focuses on constructing generative world models that include robot actions and environmental dynamics.
+By employing Monte Carlo methods for exploration and evaluation, I aim to predict and assess possible future actions.
+This enables robots to plan ahead and make optimal decisions in uncertain environments, enhancing their ability to adapt and perform complex tasks.

         Please reach out to collaborate 😃
     design: